TobiasVanDyk/RaspberryPi-GPIO-Audio/README.md

 sudo reboot

 ```
 Run alsamixer, press F6, select wm8960 audio, and check that the headphone volume is not 0 (if you are using that instead of the speaker output).
-For more information [**read the issue here**](https://github.com/waveshare/WM8960-Audio-HAT/issues/24).

 ### Instructions for kernel 5.4.xx